 Lack of Government Accountability and Oversight is Costing Lives

-Statement from the National Kidney Foundation on today’s Senate Hearing on UNOS
+Statement from the National Kidney Foundation on today’s news on the organ transplant system

 The National Kidney Foundation (NKF) is the largest, most comprehensive, and longstanding patient-centric organization dedicated to the awareness, prevention, and treatment of kidney disease in the U.S. For more information about NKF, visit www.kidney.org.